Nekgate/Petiverse/petiBackend/README.md

 - PUT ROUTE
 - takes a file form data of image in jpg, png, jpeg
 - get userId from cookie
 - push the image to cloudinary and generate a url
+- {
+    profilePicture: image
+}

 ### UPDATE THE COVER PICTURE
-`api/v1/user/update-profile-picture`
+`api/v1/user/update-cover-picture`
 - PUT ROUTE
 - takes a file form data of image in jpg, png, jpeg
 - get userId from cookie
 - push the image to cloudinary and generate a url
+- {
+    coverPicture: image
+}

 ## POST